jilieryuyi/wing-binlog-go/readme.md

 wing-binlog-go
 --------------
-wing-binlog-go is a mysql(mariadb) master-slave replication client, that uses replication protocol to read events from Mysql or MariaDB's binlog build on top of [go-mysql](https://github.com/siddontang/go-mysql/), and send json data via Http, TCP、 Redis queue or kafka.
+wing-binlog-go is a mysql(mariadb) master-slave replication client, that uses replication protocol to read events from Mysql or MariaDB's binlog build on top of [go-mysql](https://github.com/siddontang/go-mysql/), and send json data via Http, TCP、 Redis queue、kafka or subscribe.
 It allows you to receive events like insert, update and delete with the original data.

 * wing-binlog-go is a high performance Mysql/MariaDB middleware